sqorn/sqorn/docs/docs/faq.md

   ret: [ [ 'name' ] ] }
 ```

 Second, a `Query` of type `ctx.type` is constructed.
 Each `Query` is constructed from a sequence of `clauses`, which are evaluated against `ctx`.
-Each clause returns an object with properties `txt` for its text component and `arg` for its parameterized arguments.
+Each clause returns an object with properties `text` for its text component and `args` for its parameterized arguments.

 ```javascript
 select = Query(